 Module overview

-This module builds on the basic principles of population ecology introduced in year 1, to achieve a broad appreciation of current theory and practice in population and community ecology.
+This module builds on the basic principles of ecology introduced in year 1, to achieve a broad appreciation of current theory and practice in population and community ecology.
 Lectures and practicals will explore the processes involved in the dynamic functioning of both plant and animal populations and communities.

 Linked modules